sourcegraph/sourcegraph-public-snapshot/doc/integration/github.md

 - Read the [GitHub configuration documentation](../admin/site_config/all.md#githubconnection-object) or press Ctrl+Space or Cmd+Space in the configuration editor.

 By default, it adds all repositories that are affiliated with the user whose token you provide.

+If you want to synchronize public repositories from GitHub.com, the repositories need to be explicitly enumerated in the [repos](https://docs.sourcegraph.com/admin/site_config/all#repos-array) field of the GitHub external service configuration.

 If you don't want to use an access token from your personal GitHub user account, generate a token for a [machine user](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users) affiliated with the organizations whose repositories you wish to make available.